-Limited Partner Adv visory Board/Committee (LPAC) PURPOSE To be a body that the GP can consult on material matters during the fund lifetime, such as investment related matters, as well as specific issues including conflict of interest.
+Limited Partner Advisory Board/Committee (LPAC)

+PURPOSE To be a body that the GP can consult on material matters during the fund lifetime, such as investment related matters, as well as specific issues including conflict of interest.
 To approve decisions on specific items as set out in the LPA, such as material changes to governing documents and investment mandate of the fund.
 COMPOSITION Negotiated between the GP and the LPs.
 For first time funds, the LPAC can be very light touch, for example, with one annual investors meeting.
 The group should provide a balanced representation of investors -typically, the larger LPs and representatives of smaller LPs.
 Includes professional fund administration officers where regulations in country of domicile require this.
 WHY THIS MATTERS This is the main route through which investors express their views, protect their interests and influence the way the fund is managed.
 It is also the approval body for specific decisions.
 It therefore matters to LPs, GPs and management companies.
 Institutional investors generally require an LPAC to be included in the fund structure.
 The LPAC can be a useful tool for the GP, as it allows them to have conflicts or investment restrictions waived by a subset of LPs.
 Does your LPAC Terms of Reference contain the key elements?
 FOUNDATIONAL Checklist () How do you know your LPAC is achieving its purpose?
 The fund is benefiting from LPAC's advisory input.
 Investors feel represented and are clear about which decisions they are advising on and which they are approving.
 The LPAC is efficient in dealing with fund matters such as conflicts and its other duties and does not absorb a disprportionate amount of the management company's time and resources.
-How do you know your LPAC is manageable, given your level of resources?
+How do you know your LPAC is manageable, given your level of resources ?
 The time you invest in managing the LPAC is amply rewarded in terms of the value you receive.

-GP Managing Memb oers / Board PURPOSE To be responsible for ensuring the GP fulfills its obligations under the terms of the Limited Partnership Agreement.
-Approves investments recommended by the Investment Committee.
-Decides what to delegate to the Manco, monitors its performance and replaces if needed.
-Earns carried interest.
-POSSIBLE DUAL PURPOSE AT EARLY STAGE At the early stage, the GP managing members may also take responsibility for fund management, in which case they assume the roles and responsibilities listed below under "Management Company Board".
+How to e they imp ensure prove performance 5 GP Managing Mem ibers / Board PURPOSE To be responsible for ensuring the GP fulfills its obligations under the terms of the Limited Partn investments recommended by the Investment Committee.
+Decides what to delegate to the Man replaces if needed.
+Earns carried interest. - POSSIBLE DUAL PURPOSE AT EARLY STAGE At the early stage, the GP managing members may also take responsibility for fund management, in which case they assume the roles and responsibilities listed below under "Management Company Board".
 However, once funds are established, fund management is usually delegated to a separate Manco.
 Even with a separate Manco, there may be overlap between members of both.
 In this case, GP Managing Members should maintain a clear distinction between their role on the GP Board and their role in the Management Company.
 COMPOSITION Composed of managing members of the GP, who may call themselves managing members or a board.
-WHY THIS MATTERS It matters because this is the decision-making body that is ultimately responsible for the fund, its assets and obligations.
-Are your GP Managing Members operating in line with the GP Agreement?
-FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your GP Managing Members / Board is achieving its purpose?
-The GP is fulfilling its obligations under the terms of the LPA, including approving investments, ensuring adequate management systems and policies are in place for the effective functioning of the fund, while ensuring regulatory compliance.
-The Manco is performing satisfactorily.
-Investments are being approved in line with plan.
+WHY THIS MATTERS It matters because this is the decision-making body that is ultimately responsible for the fund, is ts asse ts and o obligat ions.

+Are your GP Managing Members operating in line with the GP FOUNDATIONAL Checklist () EXPANDED Checklist () Agreement ?
+How do you know your GP Managing Members / Board is achieving its purpose? systems and polic ctioning of the fund, while g investments, ensuring adequate management ensuring regulatory compliance.
+The Manco is they improve performance